-The main objective of the Narcotics Control Bureau (NCB) is to fight illegal trafficking and consumption of narcotics with the help of intelligence and enforcement with the use of police, strategies and mechanisms and other agencies empowered under the act to have a drug free society.
+The objective of the Narcotics Control Bureau (NCB) is to fight illegal trafficking and consumption of narcotics using intelligence and enforcement using police, drug-use-mitigation strategies, and mechanisms and other agencies empowered under the act to have a drug-free society.

 Role and Functions Performed by Narcotics Control Bureau (NCB)

-- Narcotics Control Bureau (NCB) officers choose from IPS, IRS, Paramilitary Forces and are directly recruited.
+- Narcotics Control Bureau (NCB) officers choose from Indian Police Service (IPS), Indian Revenue Service (IRS), Paramilitary Forces and are directly recruited.

-- It acts and takes masseurs under Customs Act, NDPS Act, Drugs and Cosmetics Act, and other drugs law enforcement Acts.
+- NCB acts and takes measures under Customs Act, NDPS Act, Drugs and Cosmetics Act, and other drugs law enforcement Acts.

-- It also assists at the international level with different authorities and intelligence to prevent illicit trafficking.
+- NCB also assists at the international level with different authorities and intelligence to prevent illicit trafficking.

-Narcotics Control Bureau (NCB), since its formation, performed many operations and raids against narcotics, but some of the outstanding achievements of NCB are:-
+Since its formation, NCB, has performed many operations and raids against narcotics.
+Some of the outstanding achievements of NCB are as follows:

-He is a big player on the darknet.
-He began shipping medicine for erectile dysfunction and other supplements using the darknet and later started shipping psychotropic drugs because of the large profit margin.
+In a sensational case, the son of a retired army officer, 21-year-old Deepu Singh, a resident of Lucknow, used the darknet for trafficking psychotropic drugs abroad.
+In a short time, he became a big player on the darknet.
+He began shipping medicine for erectile dysfunction and other supplements using the darknet and subsequently started shipping psychotropic drugs because of the large profit margin.

 The Central Anti-Narcotics Agency arrested him under the NDPS Act.

-Narcotics Control Bureau (NCB) seized more than 12,000 various tablets of psychotropic drugs from his residence.
-In a two-month-long operation, 55,000 psychotropic drugs were seized, including zolpidem, tramadol, and alprazolam, which could get parcelled in countries like the U.K, U.S, Spain, Romania, Singapore and other European countries.
+NCB seized more than 12,000 various tablets of psychotropic drugs from his residence.
+In a two-month-long operation, 55,000 psychotropic drugs were seized, including zolpidem, tramadol, and alprazolam, which were shipped to countries such as the U.K, U.S, Spain, Romania, Singapore, and other European countries.

-And the payment was received in cryptocurrencies forms like bitcoin and litecoin, so the transaction cannot be tracked.
+The payment was received in cryptocurrencies forms like bitcoin and litecoin.
+Therefore, the transaction cannot be tracked.

-The darknet became a huge platform for selling and purchasing illegal drugs, pornographic substances, and other illicit material.
-It is a deeply hidden internet platform and cannot get cracked easily by law enforcement agencies because of its end-to-end encryption.
+The darknet became a platform for selling and purchasing illegal drugs, pornographic substances, and other illicit material.
+Darknet is a deeply hidden internet platform and cannot be cracked easily by law enforcement agencies because of its end-to-end encryption.